ENCCS/instructor-training/content/interactive-teaching.md

 We will use a [rubric](http://carpentries.github.io/instructor-training/demos_rubric/) (used during The Carpentries teaching demos) to help take notes.

-Each person in the class adds one point to a 2x2 grid on a whiteboard or in the shared notes without duplicating any points.
-For online instructor training event, use breakout room (4-5 persons per group) to facilitate discussion.
-Then each group reports to the shared notes.

 ```{figure} img/2x2-rubric.png
 Adapted from [Teaching Tech Together](https://teachtogether.tech/en/index.html), licensed under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/)
 ```

 `````{challenge} Live coding example 1 (20 min)
 This exercise highlights some typical pitfalls that most instructors